james-priest/100-days-of-code-log-r2/CH13-Drag-Drop.md

 > - The `dragenter` and `dragover` events

 ## 8. Using the DataTransfer object
-The previous example demonstrates a complete drag and drop operation, but you can also use the `DataTransfer` boject to pass data from the `dragstart` event to the `drop` event.
+The previous example demonstrates a complete drag and drop operation, but you can also use the `DataTransfer` object to pass data from the `dragstart` event to the `drop` event.

 By using the DataTransfer object, you don't need to create a global variable to reference the item being dragged.
 Using the DataTransfer object also empowers you to pass any data to the `drop` event as long as it can be represented as a string or URL.
 The `DragStart` object is referenced as a `dataTransfer` property on the `dragstart` event.